You are here

 Some companies offer guided visits especially designed for a family audience.
 Iber, for example, has organised two educational activities at the Archaeological Walk –an open area, free of cars, ideal for children to run around-, and another at the circus.
 With “Walking around Tarraco", Auriga offers an educational activity of approximately two hours to get to know the main elements of the Roman Tarraco.
 Also with Auriga you can discover the "Mysteries of the Cathedral", a temple full of stories and hidden symbols.
 You can also visit the Cathedral without a guide: Ask at the entrance for the educational material that makes the circuit more pleasant for children.

 Next to the circus is the Casa de la Festa (The Festival House), an area where the city exhibits the traditional elements constituting the much-loved festive Retinue.
 Beasts, giants and dwarfs wait here the moment of taking the celebration to the streets again, a moment of joy shared by all the city of Tarragona.
-Not far from here we can take the Tarracotren, which goes around all the centre and the quarter of el Serrallo, or we can cross on foot the Balcony of the Mediterranean, and walk down the 'Rambla Nova' with the seated statue of l'Avi Virgili and the monument to the human towers, to the delight of the children.

 There are several places recommended to have dinner with children: the Granotes Terrassa, with views to the amphitheatre and the Mediterranean Sea, in a play park away from the traffic.
 Yet, if we are in the Part Alta (the historic quarter) of the city, we can also have a bite in any of the many establishments between the plaça de la Font –neuralgic centre of the city in the evenings-, the plaça del Rei or the plaça del Fòrum.